nicolehao34/LeadGen.AI/DOCUMENTATION.md

 5. Creating personalized outreach messages
 6. Enriching leads with additional data (technologies, funding, competitors)

-Then switching to LinkedIn Sales Navigator, LeadGen.ai

-7. Find decision-makers at those companies
+### 5. Decision-Maker Identification
+The platform identifies and validates specific decision-makers at target companies:

+- Integrates with LinkedIn Sales Navigator and Clay API for real-time stakeholder data
+- Focuses on key roles like:
+  - VPs of Product Development
+  - Directors of Innovation
+  - R&D Leaders focused on coatings and protective solutions
+- Qualifies decision-makers based on:
+  - Relevance to Tedlar applications
+  - Authority to make purchasing decisions
+  - Professional background and experience
+  - Current responsibilities and role
+- Enables filtering and selection of the most qualified stakeholders
+- Each identified decision-maker includes:
-8. get detailed contact information
+  - Complete contact information (when available)
-9. then verify the person's role and seniority.

-Finally, it combines this data to create comprehensive leads with:
-- Real company information from ChatGPT's web search
-- Verified decision-maker details from LinkedIn
+  - LinkedIn profile URL
-- Calculated fit scores and match reasons (this scoring formula can be modified later by the end-user if needed, to weigh different components differently)
-- Personalized outreach messages (if requested)

-**NOTE: IF YOU DON'T HAVE A LINKEDIN API KEY, SWITCH TO THE DEMO BRANCH!**
+  - Qualification rationale
+  - Strategic relevance score

-### 5. Personalized Outreach Generation
+### 6. Personalized Outreach Generation
 For each qualified decision-maker, the system generates:

+- Customized email templates
-- Customized message template/LinkedIn connection messages
+- LinkedIn connection messages
+- Phone call scripts
 - All messaging is tailored to:
   - The specific decision-maker's role and responsibilities
   - The company's strategic relevance to DuPont Tedlar
   - The specific product fit and value proposition
   - Current industry trends and challenges

-### 8. Lead Review and Refinement
+### 7. Lead Review and Refinement
 Users can:
 - Review generated leads
 - Adjust fit scores